© Crown copyright 2020

 You must start keeping records and accounting for VAT from the date you become liable to register.

 You may wish to increase your prices to include VAT.
-Don’t show VAT as a separate item on any invoices you issue until you’ve received your registration number.
-You can explain to your VAT registered customers that you’ll be sending them VAT invoices later.
+Do not show VAT as a separate item on any invoices you issue until you’ve received your registration number.
+You can explain to your VAT-registered customers that you’ll be sending them VAT invoices later.
 Once you’ve got your registration number, you should send them the necessary invoices showing VAT within 30 days.

 If you’ve asked for voluntary registration, you should start keeping records and accounting for VAT from the date you’re registered.
 This will normally be the registration date you asked for.

 Once you’re registered, you must account for VAT on all the: